zapier/visual-builder/docs/_docs/integration-checks-reference.md

 object before.
 It can be any sort of string, but it's important that it's unique.
 If your object is returned with a differently named `id` field (such as `contact_id`), write code to rename it.

+This check is performed using the [Zap History](https://zapier.com/app/history) for accounts belonging to the integration admins, so build your test Zaps in these accounts.

 This check is similiar to `D010`.
 This check validates the live polling results in the [Zap History](https://zapier.com/app/history), while `D010`